yassato/rNeighborGWAS/README.md

 # rNeighborGWAS
-This is a developer version of rNeighborGWAS package available via CRAN at https://cran.r-project.org/package=rNeighborGWAS.
+This is a developer version of the rNeighborGWAS package.
 Please see *vignette("rNeighborGWAS")* for usage.
+CRAN version is available at https://cran.r-project.org/package=rNeighborGWAS.

 ## Installation
 Please install the package via GitHub using the devtools library as *devtools::install_github("yassato/rNeighborGWAS")*.